escience-conference/2025/pages/call_for_workshops.md

 We welcome proposals for workshops on new, innovative topics as well as submissions to continue successful workshops from previous years.
 Note that proceedings of eScience workshops will be published by the IEEE in dedicated proceedings.
 The selected workshops will be held on the first day of the conference (September 15).

 ## Workshops Submission Process
-To Submit: Please email your proposal to the Workshops chairs using the following addresses: workshops@escience-conference.org).
+Please email your proposal to the Workshops chairs using the following addresses: [workshops@escience-conference.org](workshops@escience-conference.org).
 The submissions must conform to the Submission Guidelines.

 ## Workshop Proposals Formatting Guidelines
 Please adhere to the following formatting guidelines for workshop proposals.
 Your proposal should be submitted as a single PDF document containing 2 to 4 pages and should include the following information: